collivier/ansible-role-xtesting/docs/gates/gates.md

 - A new release is frequently out (i.e. Alpine releases every 6 months)
 - RHEL updates Ansible and then its needed Python version
-- CentOS is no longer a downstream project which asked to switch to RockyLinux
+- CentOS is no longer a downstream project which required to switch to RockyLinux
-- the stable Ansible collections require latest python versions
+- the stable Ansible collections require the latest python versions
 - even pip and setuptools may destroy a frozen release

 **XtestingCI must be continuously verified!**